bg-elves/turkstream-bg-roadmap-dkim/README.md

 But the fact that this email is also part of a leak, containing more than 5000 emails, many of which contain passports, bank cards, travel invoices including flying tickets, private house schemas, many private videos and photos does tell us a lot about who was operating those accounts.
 It is in fact Evgeny Zobnin.

 We also have more proofs in that matter, but at this point, we are unable to present them.
-Anyone looking for more clues, is more than welcome to look into the original leak or follow the channels of InformNapalm nad CyberResistance.
+Anyone looking for more clues, is more than welcome to look into the original leak or follow the channels of InformNapalm and CyberResistance.

 ### "How did you see that secret metadata, in a debugger?"